bobbingwide/slog/README.md

 Compare | Produce comparison charts for two or more trace summary files.
 Filter | Filter a daily trace summary file.
 Download | Download a daily trace summary file from a remote host site.
+Driver | Run a series of requests against the server URL.
 Settings | Define default/initial settings for the reports.

 ### Reports